Real structures on complex algebraic varieties with a reductive group action: Real structures on linear representations and nilpotent orbits

-If a linear representation of $G$ admits a real $F$-form (in the category of linear representations of $F$), then it follows from Schur's lemma that this real $F$-form is unique (in the category of linear representations of $F$), up to isomorphism.
-Complete tables with the list of all the irreducible representations of $G$ admitting a real $F$-form, in the category of linear representations of $F$, can be found in \cite{Tits67}.
-However we do not know if there exists a linear representation of $G$ admitting a real $F$-form that is not a linear representation of $F$.
+\begin{remark}\item \begin{itemize} \item For any $\lambda \in \D$, the linear representation $V_\lambda \oplus V_{\gamma \cdot \lambda}$ admits a real $F$-form (in the category of linear representations of $F$).
+In particular, if only condition \ref{item i: th linear reps} of Theorem \ref{th: real structures on linear reps} holds, then $V_\lambda$ does not admit a real $F$-form, but $V_\lambda \oplus V_\lambda$ does (it is given by $V_\lambda$ itself, seen as a real vector space). \item If a linear representation of $G$ admits a real $F$-form (in the category of linear representations of $F$), then it follows from Schur's lemma that this real $F$-form is unique (in the category of linear representations of $F$), up to isomorphism.
+Tables with the list of all the irreducible representations of $G$ admitting a real $F$-form, in the category of linear representations of $F$, can be found in \cite{Tits67}. \item A linear representation of $G$ may admit a real $F$-form that is not a linear representation of $F$; see the last paragraph of Section \ref{subsec: real structures on T-varieties} for some references. \end{itemize} \end{remark}